Scientist Manager I

 If a release poses an immediate threat to human health or the environment, or if such a threat arises, immediate action must be taken by the responsible person.
 These actions may include:

 After the threat has been alleviated, the responsible person must proceed with assessment and remediation of the site.
-A listing of Environmental Contractors is maintained by DANR for this purpose.
+A listing of Environmental Consultants is maintained by DANR for this purpose.

 If you have any questions concerning the reporting of releases or spills, please contact Jaclyn McGuire at (605) 773-3296 in Pierre or Email DANR.